JackDca/Mailpilewiki/Accessing-The-GUI-Via-SSH-Tunnel.md

 (To be tested - watch this space!): Install `cygwin` with the `ssh` package.

-### Using an Apple server for SSH tunneling from remotes
+### Setting up an Apple server for SSH tunneling from remotes

  -- Help, anyone? --.

-### Setting up an iPad or iPhone remote system for SSH tunneling to a Mailpile server
+### Setting up an iPad or iPhone remote device for SSH tunneling to a Mailpile server

  -- Help, anyone? --.